jspm/jspm.org/pages/getting-started.md

 The development server watches for changes to files and automatically refreshes when they change.
 Modules will be reloaded automatically and can also respond to reloads by implementing the `import.meta.hot` API supported by ES Module Shims to avoid cascading reloads to their parents.

-## Understanding Your Project Structure
+## Understanding the Project Structure

 Before modifying files, let's understand the structure of the project: